ordinary-developer/education/tools/vim/a_robbins_et_al-learning_the_vi_and_vim_editors/katas/ch_02-simple_editing/kata_01.md

-# Kata - Moving the cursor
+# kata "Moving the cursor"
-Type a text:
+type the next text:
 ```
 With a screen editor you can scroll the
 page, move the cursor, delete lines,